JereKuusela/valheim-expand_world_events/README.md

 - **forceMusic**: Event music.
 - **forceEnvironment**: Event environment/weather.
 - **requiredPlayerKeys**: Event becomes available if the player has any of these keys.
+- **requiredPlayerKeysAll**: Event becomes available if the player has all of these keys.
 - **notRequiredPlayerKeys**: Event is not available if the player has any of these keys.
 - **requiredKnownItems**: Event becomes available if the player knows any of these items.
 - **notRequiredKnownItems**: Event is not available if the player knows any of these items.